kin-labs/rewards-engine/README.md

 ![KRE](kinrewardsengine.png)
 # Kin Rewards Engine
 This is the repository for the Kin Rewards Engine.
 Here you will find the latest iterations and resources pertaining to the KRE, as well as a place to submit improvement proposals.
-## Contributing
+## How To Contribute

-Please review our [HowToContribute.md](HowToContribute.md) guide before opening issues and pull requests.
+Please use the improvement-proposals directory.
+Review the [HowToContribute.md](HowToContribute.md) guide before opening issues and pull requests.

 ## About Kin
 ### The Problem